 In addition, Rosie began to think about another group of “combat wounded” – their Caregivers.
 The “hidden heroes” stepping up to make sure the needs of their loved ones were being met while sacrificing careers, family life as they knew it and adjusting to a new normal.

 By 2009, while he still needed care on a 24/7 basis, Alan’s condition was improving to the point where, after over 70 procedures in ten different medical facilities, Rosie began to see that she could finally take the time to put her knowledge and skills to work helping other families.

 In late 2009, Rosie formed Help Our Wounded and began work in earnest on a mission that help our wounded, and those who care for them, by providing direct aid, resources and support unique to their needs.”
 We strive to improve the physical, spiritual and emotional needs of the wounded warrior and those who care for them…” Today, Help Our Wounded (HOW) is expanding its outreach and work while building a nationally recognized Board of Advisors and adding talent to the Board of Directors that will steer this organization into the future.

 Rosie frequently speaks before civic and veterans groups to inspire and motivate them to fill the gaps where the Department of Defense and Veterans Administration fall short in meeting the needs of our combat veterans.
 Her efforts have gained the attention of military and elected officials as she continues to be a part of bringing about changes to federal law and DoD regulations.

-Rosie is married to her high-school sweetheart, Alain, a Captain with the Round Rock Police Department.
+Rosie is married to her high-school sweetheart, Alain, Assistant Chief of Police with the Round Rock Police Department.
 Together, they have two children Alan and Christy, and reside in Round Rock, Texas.